 You can exchange currencies once you get to the Airport.
-You can use U.S. dollars and credit cards in city restaurants and at the International airports.
+You can use U.S. dollars and credit cards in city restaurants and at International airports.
 Your credit card should have a chip in it to be sure it will be accepted everywhere.
 We recommend you bring about $100 or more - One word of caution - bring $20 bills (or smaller) and be sure they are clean, unmarked and not torn.
 Most vendors are trained to check for counterfeit bills and tend to reject any that are not in good shape!
-U.S. currency does not have to be exchanged in San Salvador and Santiago Texacuangos, El Salvador.
+U.S. currency does not have to be exchanged in El Salvador.

 What do I pack?

 Bring a light jacket or sweater.
 It can be a little cool in the mornings and evenings.
 It is expected that we are conservative/modest in our dress, especially at Mass and when we go to the clinics to work.
 It is important for the missionaries to set a good example of modesty, therefore, it is not considered appropriate for women to wear shorts or sleeveless shirts during the week.
 For Mass at the parish pants, capris, jeans without holes or rips, and skirts are appropriate for women.
 Jeans or slacks are fine for the men.
 Sunday Mass is normally held at the local sponsor Parish.
 On Sunday you have the option of wearing a nice dress for the Retreat and Mass, it is also appropriate to wear your HHMM team T-shirts.
 If clinic is scheduled for Sunday afternoon, you may wear scrubs.

 Bring copies of religious coloring book pages and crayons, small stuffed animals, small toys, and un-inflated balls.

 What would I do if my luggage doesn't make it with my flight?

 Pack a set of clothes, etc. in your carry on, just in case.